Arlette Roxburgh: Musical career

-Anthem Singer of New Jersey
+New Jersey Devils and New Jersey Nets

 In 1996, then New Jersey Devils GM Lou Lamoriello met Roxburgh on the streets of New York City on 2nd Avenue.
 He noticed that she was singing in a restaurant and watched for a while.
 Lamoriello was very impressed by her musical talent, so he asked Roxburgh if she could perform The Star-Spangled Banner before the Devils home games.
-She quickly accepted the offer and became an instant success to all the Devils fans.
-Sometimes Arlette calls Lamoriello, "Uncle Lou".
+She quickly accepted the offer and sang at a few games in the late 1990s.
+She did not become the Devils regular anthem singer until the 2000s.
+Sometimes Arlette calls Lamoriello "Uncle Lou".
 She is considered to be the Devils "official anthem singer".
 Also, when the Nets were in New Jersey at the former Continental Airlines Arena, Arlette sang the anthem during their home games as well.
 She has two children, a boy and girl.